Pewpewarrows/AssetRace/README.md

 * Minified files, concatenated, in the head, defer attribute, jQuery from CDN
 * Minified files, concatenated, at the end, defer attribute, jQuery from CDN

-(Raw script tag with async is untested since it cannot guarantee order of execution)
+(Raw script tag with async cannot guarantee order of execution, skipping)

 Script tag insertion: